plietar/librespot/README.md

 ## Discovery mode
 *librespot* can be run in discovery mode, in which case no password is required at startup.
-For that, simply omit the `--username` argument.
+For that, run with the `--discovery` argument and omit the `--username` argument.

 ## Facebook Accounts
 *librespot* can be built with Facebook authentication support.
 OpenSSL is required for this.